What is an ultrasound?

 Ultrasound is a diagnostic imaging procedure that allows you to see organs and soft structures inside the body.
 At present, they can be 2D, 3D or four-dimensional images.
-Ultrasound is a non-invasive technique, in which radiation is not used and thanks to this, it is used to visualise developing foetuses.
+Ultrasound is a non-invasive technique, in which radiation is not used.
+Thanks to this, it is used to visualise developing foetuses in pregnancy.

 What does an ultrasound scan consist of?